qwqe198/Extend-the-Universeng-/docs/upgrades.md

 - fullDisplay(): **OVERRIDE**.
 Overrides the other displays and descriptions, and lets you set the full text for the upgrade.
 Can use basic HTML.

-- cost: A OmegaNum for the cost of the upgrade.
+- cost: A ExpantaNum for the cost of the upgrade.
 By default, upgrades cost the main prestige currency for the layer.

 - unlocked(): **optional**.
 A function returning a bool to determine if the upgrade is visible or not.
 Default is unlocked.